GitJit-max/learning-linux/chapter/02-basic.md

 <a id="command-language-interpreter"></a>

-### III - Command Language Interpreter [^hoffman]
+### III - Command Language Interpreter

+When you launch a terminal window, or otherwise log in to the command line, the system loads a **shell** program (such as ` $ bash `), which is first and foremost a **command language interpreter** i.e. **command processor**.
+It executes commands that it reads from a) a command line string, b) a specified file, or c) standard input (see [Chapter 6, Section: Standard streams](06-inter.md#standard-streams)). d) The shell program is also used in the background by various software applications and system services. [^hoffman]

 [^hoffman]: [Chris Hoffman - What's the difference between Bash and other shells?, published 2017](https://www.howtogeek.com/68563/htg-explains-what-are-the-differences-between-linux-shells/#:~:text=The%20most%20prominent%20progenitor%20of,worked%20at%20AT%26T's%20Bell%20Labs.)

-When you launch a terminal window, or otherwise log in to the command line, the system loads a **shell** program (such as ` $ bash `), which is first and foremost a **command language interpreter** i.e. **command processor**.
-It executes commands that it reads from a) a command line string, b) a specified file, or c) standard input (see [Chapter 6, Section: Standard streams](06-inter.md#standard-streams)). d) The shell program is also used in the background by various software applications and system services.

 The shell program implements the command language interface when it communicates with other parts of the system based on the commands it receives.
 The shell also often refers to the language it interprets.
 So they are also **interpreted languages**.
-Shell programs are also the primary interface for many people, and so many features have been accumulated over the years, that we should refer shells as **shell environments** or **command interpreter environments**.
+Shell programs are also the primary interface for many people, and so many features have been accumulated over the years, that we should refer shells as **shell environments** or **command interpreter environments**. [^hoffman]

 <!-- The analogy is with a nut: outside is the shell, inside is the kernel. -->